 Beautifully colored Easter eggs are a fun holiday tradition in many cultures.
 Eggs represent new life and rebirth and are a sign of spring.
 Coloring eggs for gifts or decoration is family activity for many.
-This season, try some new tips and tricks to produce beautiful eggs and make this tradition even more fun.
+This season, try some new Easter egg dying tips and tricks to produce beautiful designs and make this tradition even more fun.

 • Begin with firm, hard-boiled eggs.
 (Have your adult help you with this part!)
 Bring a pot of water to a rolling boil.
 Then use a large spoon to gently lower the eggs into the water.
 Lower the heat to maintain a simmer and boil for just about 12 minutes.
 Transfer the eggs to a bowl with ice cold water and let them cool.
 Allow the eggs to cool completely before coloring.